metashell/metashell/README.md

 * __`help [command]`__ <br />
 Show help for commands. <br />
-If no [command] is specified, show short help for all avaliable commands.
+If no [command] is specified, show a list of all avaliable commands.

 * __`quit `__ <br />
 Quit metadebugger.